cooljingle/memrise-ignore-current/README.md

 # Memrise Ignore Previous

-Lets you ignore the last word you did via keyboard shortcut or clicking a link
+Lets you ignore the last word you did via a keyboard shortcut or clicking a link.

 ### Installation